 So you think there might be more to suffering from epilepsy than simply having numerous seizures?
-Searching for a holistic view of the emotional, physical, and social issues vexing a sufferer?
+Searching for a holistic view of the emotional, physical, sexual, and social issues vexing a sufferer?
 Desiring empathy either for others or from others?
 Tacking on the Styx offers an impassioned view of a stigmatized illness but not at the expense of the nitty – gritty side of reality.
 It will sail you close to the shores of Hades before turning back about for the shores of Earth.
 Can you handle the education en route?

 Epilepsy in days gone by: Sometime during the last century, behavioural therapists took flight from people with epilepsy.
 Taking refuge behind semantics, they cordoned off epilepsy from other mental illnesses and increasingly left the treatment of patients to their peers who practiced neurology.
 The organic causes of the disease had been defined and could then, physiologically at last, be treated through medication and surgery.

 However, all diseases have some level of organic causation yet psychologists fill useful roles in helping patients to cope all the same, so was this redefinition fair?
 In Tacking on the Styx (Authorhouse Press), Jeffrey Hatcher, Ph.D., poses the question to college students, to practitioners–in-training, and to family members of persons with the disease.
 Each of these three groups of people will find parts of the book particularly meaningful for understanding not only patients but the practice of epilepsy treatment, itself.